aGotelli/Projet1/README.md

 # <a name="S-FileHandler"></a>File Handler

   The aim of this file is to save all the recorded data in the proper folder.
-Moreover, as the architecture is versatile and some parameters can be changed, all the characteristic of the robot, of the sensors and of the world are also saved, so in this way, all the details are always visible and available.
+Moreover, as the architecture is versatile and some parameters can be changed (see [Launch File](#S-Launch)), all the characteristic of the robot, of the sensors and of the world are also saved,so in this way, all the details are always visible and available.

-  It is recommended to use a file name without spaces and that does not end with a number.
-Even if this node will work, the name of the file will be strongly modified.

  This node has also a build in method to ensure the existence of the folder where to storage the files.
-If the folder does not exist then it is created in the path given.
-However if the path is not correct the node is shut down and simulation goes on WITHOUT SAVING ANY FILE.

- This node is designed to be used in the same group of the simulation.
-The node can also handle the case where the simulation is not in a group.
-However the user is encouraged to use the namespaces i.e. the groups properly as it will lead to a clearer and more understandable architecture for the simulation.
-In fact, the group allows to put together components that work on the same task or concept.
+It also has other properties that are well explained in the begin of the file; the reader is encouraged to read them from there.